Icelandic 3 for English Speakers

 Students and alumni may appear on an alumni webpage where they can promote what they do and display the field they work in.
 It’s the perfect place to let everyone see what you sell, offer, etc. You can include links and contact information.
 Thanks to the alumni page, someone may find you and become a lifetime customer.
 Value: priceless.

-🔑 Next round: live classes start on Monday, February 26, 2024
+🔑 Next round: live classes start on Monday, September 2, 2024

 • Live classes on Mondays, Wednesdays, and Fridays.

-• The equivalent of five students must sign up for the course to start.
-There’s a maximum of ten live attendants.
+• The equivalent of six students must sign up for the course to start.
 Students will receive a refund if the group doesn’t have enough participation to start.

 • If you are reading this after the start date, don’t worry.
 You can watch the recordings of the previous classes and attend the rest.